Seared Pork Chops

 Pan Sauce

-After searing the pork chops the bottom of the pan will have fond that is developed.
-This is loaded with flavor.
-Liquids can be added in along with numerous other ingredients to create a pan sauce that can be served over the Pork Chops.
-The added liquids will lift the fond up and incorporate it into the sauce and cleaning the pan at the same time.
+After searing the pork chops, the bottom of the pan will have developed fond, which is packed with flavor.
+Add liquids and other ingredients to create a pan sauce that you can serve over the pork chops.
+The added liquids will lift the fond and incorporate it into the sauce, effectively cleaning the pan at the same time.

 Cream Pan Sauce